-- posts its charity care policy, or a summary thereof, and financial assistance contact information in admissions areas, emergency rooms, and other areas of facilities in which eligible patients are likely to present; - provides a copy of the policy, or a summary thereof, and financial assistance contact information to patients or their families as part of the intake process; - provides a copy of the policy, or summary thereof, and financial assistance contact information to patients with discharge materials; - includes the policy, or a summary thereof, along with financial assistance contact information, in patient bills; and/or - discusses with patients or their families the availability of various government benefits, such as Medicaid or state programs, and assists patients with qualification for such programs, where applicable. - b.
-Include a copy of your hospital's charity care policy (label appendix 2). - 2.
-Attach the hospital's mission, vision, and value statement(s) (label appendix 3).
+- Prepares its FAP, or a summary thereof (i.e., according to National CLAS Standards): - in a culturally sensitive manner, - at a reading comprehension level appropriate to the CBSA's population, and - in non-English languages that are prevalent in the CBSA. - posts its FAP, or a summary thereof, and financial assistance contact information in admissions areas, emergency rooms, and other areas of facilities in which eligible patients are likely to present; - provides a copy of the FAP, or a summary thereof, and financial assistance contact information to patients or their families as part of the intake process; - provides a copy of the FAP, or summary thereof, and financial assistance contact information to patients with discharge materials; - includes the FAP, or a summary thereof, along with financial assistance contact information, in patient bills; and/or - discusses with patients or their families the availability of various government benefits, such as Medicaid or state programs, and assists patients with qualification for such programs, where applicable. - b.
+Include a copy of your hospital's FAP (label appendix II). - c.
+Include a copy of the Patient Information Sheet provided to patients in accordance with Health-General §19-214.1(e) (label appendix III). - 2.
+Attach the hospital's mission, vision, and value statement(s) (label appendix IV).